saberespoder/sep-guidelines-draft/doc/index.md

 ## About
 ![about](img/about.jpg)

 This is a guideline of UI components and their use in developing.
-It's based on Saberespoder company projects and it includes all the elements the company usually uses for web project.
+It's based on SaberEsPoder company projects and it includes all the graphical elements used for web projects.
 The aim is to simplify further web projects development and to make sure all the projects are in the same corporate style.
-It includes developing files and .sketch file and can be used by developers and designers.
+It includes code snippets and .sketch files that can be used by developers and designers.

-For using in developing just add files from /build path to your project.
+For using these in development just add files from /build path to your project.
 For building project use [gulp](http://gulpjs.com/).

 Please read the license file and provide required references to the company when use the guideline.

 ## Colors
 ![colors](img/colors.jpg)

-Since this guideline is intended to use in many web projects, the color palette has a wide range of colors so the projects will not look all the same.
-For main colors you can choose either green — dark gray combination or light green — dark gray/brown combination.
-It is also possible to use #3E5262 color as a main and green or red for hints like buttons, headers and icons.
+Since this guideline is intended to be used in many web projects, the color palette has a wide range of colors so the projects will not look all the same.
+For main colors you can choose either a combination of green — dark gray or light green — dark gray/brown combination.
+It is also possible to use #3E5262 color as a main color and green or red for hints like buttons, headers and icons.

-Avoide to use too many colors in one project to help user to divide content and find the main information.
+Avoid to use too many colors in one project to help user to divide content and find the main information.
 In one project choose main and primary colors, no more than three colors for background including footer, hint color, one or two colors for text and no more than two colors for buttons where one is same to hint/main color.
 For buttons use colors from left column for normal states and colors from right column for hover and pressed states.
 For colorful buttons it's okey to use same colors for hover and pressed states.

 All the colors are added as a document colors in .sketch file.